smaslennikov/marshallmathers/README.md

 ## Assumptions

 I assumed quite a few things in this simple implementations.
-Specific references can be found by `cat`ting for `TODO:`s in code, while a vague list follows:
+Specific references can be found by `cat`ting for `TODO:`s in code, while a human-readable list follows:

-1. No proper argument parsing implementation is used,
+1. No proper argument parsing implementation is used
-2. Many variables are preset with no ability to set in runtime,
+2. Many variables are preset with no ability to set in runtime
-3. Even if no salt is required at runtime, a blank one will be present in the result,
+3. Even if no salt is required at runtime, a blank one will be present in the result
-    - the original intention here was to allow for backwards compatibility: if we suppose that the output can't support a salt, it shouldn't be outputted.
+    - the original intention here was to allow for backwards compatibility: if we suppose that the output can't support a salt, it shouldn't be a part of the output.
 After all, this wasn't the case.
-4. Only one hashing algorithm is currently supported - `PBKDF2`, using SHA1.
+4. Only one hashing algorithm is currently supported - `PBKDF2`, using SHA1

 ## Hash algorithm choice